matthiask/django-prose-editor/docs/installation.rst

     pip install django-prose-editor[sanitize]

 The ``sanitize`` extra automatically installs nh3 for the recommended HTML sanitization.
+It's strongly recommended to use this option for secure HTML processing.
-You can omit this if you want to use a different HTML sanitizer.
+You only need to omit this if you plan to use a different HTML sanitizer.

 Add ``django_prose_editor`` to ``INSTALLED_APPS``: